 - 2 tablespoons water

-- 1.5–2 pounds boneless skinless chicken breasts, thighs, or a mixture of both, cut into roughly 2-inch pieces
+- 1.5-2 pounds boneless skinless chicken breasts or thighs, or a mixture of both, cut into roughly 2-inch pieces

-- Put the jalapeño, garlic, onion, lime juice and zest, olive oil, water, salt, and pepper in a food processor and blend until pureed.
+- Put the halved jalapeño, 2 cloves of smashed garlic, quartered onion, lime juice and zest, olive oil (2 tablespoons), water (2 tablespoons, and salt and pepper to taste in a food processor and blend until pureed.

-- Marinate the chicken in the jalapeño garlic mixture in a plastic bag or airtight container for at least 2 hours or as long as 2 days (or freeze for up to 6 months).
+- Marinate the cut up chicken pieces in the jalapeño garlic mixture in a plastic bag or airtight container for at least 2 hours or as long as 2 days (or freeze for up to 6 months).

-- Cook the chicken on high heat in a cast iron (or other thick) skillet for 5-7 minutes on each side, until darkly seared and cooked through.
+- Cook the chicken on high heat in a cast iron (or other thick) skillet for 5-7 minutes on each side, until darkly seared and cooked through completely.